Skip to main content

 Procurement

-Both federal regulations and California state laws require all procurements—without regard to dollar value—to be conducted in a manner that promotes maximum open and free competition.
-SFAs must conduct either a formal or an informal bidding process.
+Both federal regulations and California state laws require all procurements—without regard to dollar value—to be conducted in a manner that provides full and open competition.
+School Food Authorities (SFAs) must conduct either the formal or informal bidding process.

-According to Title 2, Code of Federal Regulations (2 CFR), Part 200.319(b), situations limiting competition include, but are not limited to:
+According to Title 2, Code of Federal Regulations (2 CFR), Part 200.319(c), situations that may restrict competition include, but are not limited to:

 1. Placing unreasonable requirements on firms in order for them to qualify to do business